taiwocoker007/ms030/Instructions/Labs/LAB_AK_01_Lab1_Ex1-3_Config_M365_Tenant.md

 1. After completing the prior task, you should still be in **LON-CL1** and logged into the **Microsoft 365 admin center**.
 In the left-hand navigation pane, under the **Admin centers** group, select **Teams**.
 A new tab will open displaying the **Teams admin center**.

 2. In the **Teams admin center**, take turns selecting each of the items in the left-hand navigation pane.
 Review the information that is displayed for each item.
-Navigate through the available tabs that are displayed at the top of the page for each item.
+Navigate through the available tabs (where applicable) that are displayed at the top of the page for each item.

 3. When you have finished exploring the Teams admin center, close its tab in the Edge browser (leave all other tabs open).